Ron Hines DVM PhD

 Your Pet’s Capillary Refill Time = CRT

-In all of them, your pet’s pulse will also be weak, its respiration will be rapid and its heart rate will be increased.
-When dehydration is the cause, the gums of your pet tend to be dry and their skin, when pulled upward, is slow to spring back to normal.
+Hypovolemic shock has many causes.
+Some are toxic, some are infectious, some are allergic (eg anaphylaxis).
+Some are traumatic, as after a car accident and/or blood loss.
+In all of them, your pet’s pulse will also be weak, its respiration will usually rapid and shallow and its heart rate often increased.
+When dehydration is the underlying cause of a prolonged CRT, your pet’s gums tend to be dry and their skin, when pulled upward, will be slow to spring back to its normal position.

 Another common cause of increased CRT time are problems related to your cat or dog’s heart.
 It could be due to the slowly-progressive congestive heart failure so common in older dogs, or a sudden cardiomyopathy that occurs in midlife in cats and in dogs.
 In all forms of heart disease, the problem is the pet’s loss of its ability to maintain blood flow (decreased peripheral perfusion).
 Another common cause in dogs are the presence of large numbers of mature heartworms.

 Medication overdoses can also cause an abnormal slow heart rhythm (bradycardia) leading to an increase in CRT time.
 Some of the drugs that have that ability to do that are beta blockers like atenolol (Tenormin®) and propranolol (Inderal®), calcium channel blockers like diltiazem (Cardizem®), digoxin (Lanoxin®, Cardoxin® ), pimobendan (Vetmedin®), various narcotics as well as insecticide poisoning of the organophosphate type.

 You are on the Vetspace animal health website

 Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet.